Killslender/chiaki-qt6/README.md

 grants you additional permission to convey the resulting work.
-Corresponding Source for a non-source form of such a combination shall include the source code for the parts of OpenSSL used as well as that of the covered work.
+Corresponding Source for a non-source form of such a combination shall include the source code for the parts of OpenSSL used as well as that of the covered work..